Jon Culshaw: Television

 Between 2001 and 2002, Culshaw hosted a programme on ITV called Alter Ego, where he interviewed male celebrities in their own style of speaking, a form of simultaneous translation.
 Culshaw also appeared on 2DTV, a cartoon version of Dead Ringers.
 In early 2004, using the same production team, he had his own programme, The Impressionable Jon Culshaw commissioned for ITV.

 In 2005, Culshaw was a celebrity contestant on Comic Relief Does Fame Academy and was the fourth person to become eliminated.
 In the same year, he also appeared in the BBC General Election coverage, in the guises of Tony Blair and George W. Bush.
 In January 2006, Culshaw presented one series of the BBC programme Jon Culshaw's Commercial Breakdown.
 In November 2007 and December 2008, Culshaw, a keen amateur astronomer, appeared on The Sky at Night impersonating a young Sir Patrick Moore.
 In March 2011, he appeared again on the 700th episode of The Sky at Night, reading viewer questions to the panel of experts.
 Culshaw later appeared two months later reporting on the Northern Lights.

 In January 2008, he appeared on Big Brother: Celebrity Hijack, as part of a pub-quiz team with Chris Moyles.
 In May 2008, Culshaw appeared in the BBC documentary series Comedy Map of Britain.

-Since 2009, Culshaw has starred in the BBC One comedy sketch show The Impressions Show alongside Debra Stephenson.
+From 2009 until 2011, Culshaw starred in the BBC One comedy sketch show The Impressions Show with Culshaw and Stephenson alongside Debra Stephenson.

-On 13 March 2010, Jon was a guest judge on the BBC One charity programme Let's Dance for Comic Relief.
+On 13 March, 2010, Culshaw was a guest judge on the BBC One charity programme Let's Dance for Comic Relief.
 In 2013, he appeared as a contestant on the show, where he performed a routine to "Praise You" by Fatboy Slim.
 However, he was eliminated by the public vote.

 In 2010, Culshaw appeared in the television series, Missing as Des Martin.
 In November 2013, Culshaw appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.

-Since 2015, he has voiced a number of characters alongside Debra Stephenson for the ITV sketch show Newzoids.
+In 2015, he has voiced a number of characters alongside Debra Stephenson for the ITV sketch show Newzoids.
 A second series aired in 2016.

-In 2017, Jon was one of the minor hosts of the Channel 5 documentary series Secrets of the National Trust.
-In February 2021, Culshaw appeared on Celebrity Mastermind, doing "Doctor Who - the Jon Pertwee Years" for his specialist subject.
+In 2017, Culshaw was one of the minor hosts of the Channel 5 documentary series Secrets of the National Trust.
+In February 2021, Culshaw appeared on Celebrity Mastermind.
+His specialist subject was "Doctor Who – the Jon Pertwee Years".

+In 2021, Culshaw appeared as a guest on Celebrity Yorkshire Auction House, series 1 episode 2.
+He entertained the auction company's staff when they collected his sale items, and the buyers that attended the auction.
+He also donated all of the proceeds of the sale to charity.

-Culshaw narrates the Channel 4 property series 'Sun, Sea, and Selling Houses'.
+Until 2023, Culshaw narrated the Channel 4 property series Sun, Sea, and Selling Houses.